White City Stadium (Nottingham): Olympic Grounds

-Speedway arrived first in 1928 when the Nottingham Tornado Motorcycle Club put in a grass track but plans for greyhound racing had been discussed in early 1927 and the Greyhound Racing Association (GRA) ensured that they had a financial interest in the stadium.
+Speedway arrived first on 28 July 1928 when the Nottingham Tornado Motorcycle Club put in a grass trackbut plans for greyhound racing had been discussed in early 1927 and the Greyhound Racing Association (GRA) ensured that they had a financial interest in the stadium.

 In 1929 a dirt track was laid down by the Olympic Speedway Ltd over the grass track and the stadium was known as the Olympic Grounds but speedway came to an end during the 1931 season.
 A company called 'The Greyhounds (Nottingham) Ltd' held greyhound meetings over the distance of 525 yards and the racing continued until September 1932 before the venue closed.

 New stadium

-White City (Nottingham) Ltd constructed a new stadium, track and speedway circuit in 1933 replacing the original Olympic Grounds.
+White City (Nottingham) Ltd constructed a new stadium, including three new grandstands, a greyhound track and speedway circuit in 1933 replacing the original Olympic Grounds.
 On Saturday 24 June 1933 the Duchess of Portland opened the stadium under the National Greyhound Racing Club (NGRC) rules of racing in the presence of 1,500 people.

 The Lord Mayor and Lady Mayoress of Nottingham were also present during the opening night in which all proceeds were donated to the Harlow Wood Hospital and St Dunstan's Home.
 Seven races over 502 yards were held with the first-ever winner being the 5–2 shot Dragwell Queen trained by McDougall in a time of 31.31.
 The fastest time of the night went to the Burke trained Well Out in a time of 29.24 sec.
 McDougall scored three winners and Burke had two successes along with another trainer Bridgwood.